What is toxoplasmosis?

 You can avoid getting toxoplasmosis by following this advice:

-- People who have a weak immune system, and are concerned about the quality of the water in their community should consult with their health care provider about whether they should be treating their drinking water or using bottled water.
+- People with a weak immune system and concerns about the quality of the water in their community should consult with their health care provider about whether they should be treating their drinking water or using bottled water

 Cats and toxoplasmosis